ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 is represented with notation "ERO={}".
 An ERO object containing a given sequence of subobjects is represented as "ERO={A}".

-LSP-DB: Label Switched Path Database.
-A datastore that captures the state information of Label Switched Paths (LSPs) within a PCEP speaker.
+PCRPT-LSP-DB: PCEP Reported Label Switched Path Database.
+A logical datastore that captures the reported state information of Label Switched Paths (LSPs) within a PCEP speaker.
+This term is not defined in the PCE architecture;
-Not defined in the PCE Architecture, however this document uses the LSP-DB to illustrate how a PCEP speaker manages LSP-related information.
+however, it is used in this document to describe how a PCEP speaker internally maintains LSP-related state information reported via PCRpt messages.

+EXTENDED-LSP-DB: Extended Label Switched Path Database.
+An implementation-specific logical datastore used to capture information related to a Label Switched Path.
+It may be keyed using the same identifiers as the PCRPT-LSP-DB.
+This term is not defined in the PCE architecture; however is used in this document to refer to a conceptual datastore that can include additional attributes—such as desired state, telemetry data, and other information not defined within IETF PCE working group documents.

 PLSP-ID (Path LSP Identifier): Introduced in [RFC8231].
 A unique identifier used in PCEP to distinguish a specific LSP between a PCC and a PCE which is constant for the lifetime of